 Stop words are a set of commonly used words in a language.
-Examples of stop words in English are “a”, “the”, “is”, “are” and etc. Stop words are commonly used in Text Mining and Natural Language Processing (NLP) to eliminate words that are so commonly used that they carry very little useful information.
+Examples of stop words in English are “a,” “the,” “is,” “are,” etc. Stop words are commonly used in Text Mining and Natural Language Processing (NLP) to eliminate words that are so widely used that they carry very little useful information.

 Stop words for context

 While stop words are generally used to remove low information words, stop words can also become powerful in adding context.
-For example, in the query “what is a stop word?” , if you know that this is in fact a what is question and not a how to question, you can further refine the results shown to users.
-One of way of knowing this, is to just look at the non topic-words.
-Once you have this context information, instead of ranking “How to use stop words?” at the very top of the search results, you can teach your algorithms to rank documents related to “What are stop words?” much higher.
+For example, in the query “what is a stop word?” , if you know that this is, in fact, a what is question and not a how to question, you can further refine the results shown to users.
+One way of knowing this is to just look at the non-topic words.
+Once you have this context information, instead of ranking “How to use stop words?” at the top of the search results, you can teach your algorithms to rank documents related to “What are stop words?” much higher.

 Where to find a stop word list?

-There are established stop word lists that you could easily plug and use.
-Some of the stop word lists come out of NLP research work and some are just manually curated by different people.
+There are established stop word lists that you could easily plug in and use.
+Some of the stop word lists come out of NLP research work, and some are just manually curated by different people.
 Here are a few for you to try in different languages: